Page last updated: June 2024

 MRI scan

-Your doctor may suggest you have an MRI to help work out if a biopsy is needed or to guide the biopsy needle to a specific area of the prostate.
-This scan can also be used to show if the cancer has spread from the prostate to nearby areas.
+Your doctor may suggest you have an MRI to see if you need a biopsy is needed or to guide the biopsy needle to a specific area of the prostate.
+This may also show if cancer has spread from the prostate to nearby areas.

-Before the scan, let your medical team know if you have a pacemaker or any other metallic object in your body, as well as if you have any allergies, diabetes, kidney disease or have had a reaction to contrast (dye) during previous scans.
+Before the scan, let your medical team know if you have a pacemaker or any other metallic object in your body, as the magnet can interfere with some pacemakers.
+Newer pacemakers are often MRI-compatible.

 Medicare rebates